anusii/markdown_widgets/example/assets/sample_markdown.md

 %% EmptyLine

+For saving the data to a local JSON file, the date, the dropdown menu and Questions 1 and 4 are required.

 %% Button-Begin(Save,0)
+- Date
+- Dropdown Menu
 - Question 1
 - Question 4
 %% Button-End

 %% EmptyLine

+For submitting the data to a server, Question 1, Question 2 and Question 4 are required.

 %% Button-Begin(Submit,1,http://127.0.0.1:8081/receive-json)
 - Question 1
+- Question 2
 - Question 4
 %% Button-End